dentarg/auth0-blog/_posts/2017-06-29-real-world-angular-series-part-2.markdown

 ### Users

 * Users should be able to view a list of all their own RSVPs in their profile
-* User data handled through Auth0 authentication and profile retrieval; users aren't stored in database
+* User data handled through Auth0 authentication and profile retrieval; users aren't stored in MongoDB
 * Users are associated with their RSVPs by user ID
 * In order to edit an RSVP, the user's ID must be verified with the user ID in the RSVP
 * Admin users can perform CRUD operations on events